Doctor Who season 23

 The twenty-third season of British science fiction television series Doctor Who, known collectively as The Trial of a Time Lord, aired in weekly episodes from 6 September to 6 December 1986.
 It contained four adventures: The Mysterious Planet, Mindwarp, Terror of the Vervoids and The Ultimate Foe; the season also marked the final regular appearance of Colin Baker as the Sixth Doctor.

 The idea for the serial stemmed from several production changes to Doctor Who, such as reduced screen time for the season and an instruction from BBC1 controller Michael Grade that the series needed to contain less violence and more humour.
 Several problems occurred during production, including the death of scriptwriter Robert Holmes and the resignation of script editor Eric Saward.
-When it ended, Baker was dismissed from the role on the orders of Grade.
+When it ended, Baker was dismissed from the role, according to some sources on the orders of Grade, although he has denied this.
 John Nathan-Turner produced the series.

 Synopsis

 In the serial, the Sixth Doctor is tried by the High Council of Time Lords for breaking several of the laws of Gallifrey, the Time Lords' home world, including interference with outside worlds and genocide.
 A mysterious character called the Valeyard acts as prosecutor.
 In the first two chapters (The Mysterious Planet and Mindwarp) events from the Doctor's past and present are submitted as evidence of his guilt.
 The third chapter (Terror of the Vervoids) presents future events in the Doctor's defence.
 In the concluding chapter (The Ultimate Foe) the Doctor's trial is halted, and the Doctor confronts the Valeyard and his old rival, the Master, in order to clear his name and to save the High Council.